dmitrii1011sg/api_todos/README.md

 ## About The Project

 <img src="doc/img1.png" alt="screen postman">
 Simple API for Todos.
-The project implements all the main functions.
-More functionality is planned to be added in the future. </br>
+The project implements all the main functions. </br>
 The project also has postman with tests for all requests.
 <p align="right">(<a href="#top">Back to top</a>)</p>